zzhikai/tp/docs/UserGuide.md

 ### Searching for an applicant : `search`

 Allows you to search for applicants containing the input keywords and the keyword has to be an exact word.
 You can search for the applicant based on name, job, round or skills.
-You can also search for a combination of keywords and the applicant with the most matching keywords will be on the top of the list.

 <br>